 The sugar glider (Petaurus breviceps) is a small, omnivorous, arboreal, and nocturnal gliding possum belonging to the marsupial infraclass.
 The common name refers to its preference for sugary nectarous foods and ability to glide through the air, much like a flying squirrel.

 - These limited quantity skulls range in size from 2.5cm in length to 3.5cm

-- Specimen may vary slightly from image shown
+- Specimen may vary slightly from the image shown

 Origin: Australia and New Guinea

 Very cool.
 Some concentrated greasy areas, dark teeth, and a broken zygomatic arch made it more of an A- skull rather than A, but I still like it a lot.